 - Emergency action plan: There needs to be a set of written instructions covering the course of action employees should take in the event of an unexpected emergency.
 This could include tornados, hurricanes, power outages, fires, etc.

 - Records of injuries, illnesses, or death: Injury and illness records must be posted and available to all employees.
-It is a worker’s right to be informed of the job’s risks and possible injuries they may sustain performing the required tasks.
+It is a worker’s right to know about the job’s risks and possible injuries they may sustain performing the required tasks.

 - Written documentation of training programs: Depending on the required tasks, employees might have to undergo hazard training.
-These trainings must be logged and include step-by-step procedures detailing how to handle dangerous substances or perform hazardous tasks safely.
+These trainings must have documentation, with step-by-step procedures detailing how to handle dangerous substances or perform hazardous tasks safely.

-- Records of hazardous chemicals: If a company deals in hazardous chemicals, a list of those chemicals must be documented.
+- Records of hazardous chemicals: If a company deals in hazardous chemicals, there must be a list of those chemicals.

 - Job safety documents: These documents comprise permits required for dangerous work.
 For example, working with unsafe substances or in extreme temperatures.